-Specified as: an object of type ${\tt psb_desc_type}.$
+Scope: local Type: required Intent: in.
+Specified as: an object of type psb_desc_type.

 Function Value is the 2-norm of subvector x.

-Scope: global Type: required
+Scope: global Type: required Specified as: a long precision real number.

 psb_genrm2s - Generalized 2-Norm of Vector

 This subroutine computes a series of 2-norms on the columns of a dense matrix x: